Shree-G/cse15l-lab-reports/lab-report-1-week-2.md

 This is a tutorial for incoming CSE 15L students on how to set up, put files into, and optimize running a remote directory.

 ## Installing VS Code on your Local Machine
-You should navigate onto the Visual Studio Code website https://code.visualstudio.com/, and follow the instructions to download and install it on your computer.
+You should navigate onto the Visual Studio Code [website](https://code.visualstudio.com/), and follow the instructions to download and install it on your computer.
 After you complete the installation process, you should have a start screen that looks something like this:

 ![Installing VS CODE](Installing_Vs_Code_LabR1.PNG)